pandodao/developers.pando.im/docs/guide/getting-started.md

 ## What's next?

-By now, you should have a basic prerequisite to start developing with Pando Protocols.
+You now have the basic prerequisites to start developing with Pando Protocols.
+To further understand how it works, explore the following:

-But currently, you haven't interacted with Pando Protocols yet.
-Before we start, let's take a look at the basic concepts of Pando Protocols, which will help you understand how Pando Protocols work.

 If you would like to know about the restful APIs Pando provides, visit [Call API](./call-apis).
 To put it simply, we will use `curl` to interact with these APIs.